dv-chain/dv-chain/source/index.md

 ]
 ```

-This endpoint retrieves all kittens.
+This endpoint retrieves all trades.

 ### HTTP Request